 To get more detailed information about the deployment, such as the start and end time, and the operation ID if you need to debug a deployment, run:

 In this example, you created some static configurations that were hard-coded.
 In future configurations, you might want to create more dynamic configurations using variables and reusable templates.
 Follow the rest of this guide to learn how to make this static configuration much more dynamic and useful.

-View your deployment in the Cloud Console interface
+View your deployment in the Google Cloud console interface

-- Go to the Deployments page in the Cloud Console.
+- Go to the Deployments page in the Google Cloud console.

 Expand your deployment to see the associated resources.